rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 The **access token** is set a short 15-minute expiry date to handle a regular succession of querying without needing to check against our data source each time.

 The **refresh token** is set a longer expiry date of 7 days and when using this token the user details are checked against the data source.
-Another difference is we store a `count` value which we use to invalidate the user token by incrementing it and forcing the user to log in again.
+Another difference is we store a `count` value that is used to invalidate the user token by incrementing it and forcing the user to log in again.

-Both tokens should use **different secret keys** to generate them and remember not to hard code secret information and commit to source control.
+Both tokens should use **different secret keys** to generate them and remember **not** to hard code secret information and commit to source control.

 ```javascript
 // module `set-tokens`